Crafter.ai - AI Agents Platform

 AI for improving business processes is no longer an R&D project: budgets come from IT, marketing, customer care, and operations departments.
 In other words, it's becoming an integral part of business processes.

-AI to Improve Business Processes: “LAND and Expand”
+AI to Improve Business Processes: "Land and Expand" {#land-and-expand}

 Using AI to improve business processes isn't just about implementing it.
 It also means using it to make better decisions.
 In practice, if you don't start using AI, you risk losing not only operational competitiveness, but also strategic competitiveness.